On restricted families of projections in R^3: General sets

 Then there exists a compact set $K \subset B$ with $\mu(K) > 0$ such that

 \end{lemma}

 \begin{proof} The proof is the same as that of \cite[Lemma 4.5]{Or2}, except for some obvious changes in notation. \end{proof}

 The statement also holds with the projections $\rho_{\theta}$ replaced by $\pi_{\theta}$.
-Now, if Theorem \ref{main1} failed for $\Pd$, there would exist an analytic set $B \subset \R^{3}$ with $\Hd B > s$ such that the projections of $B$ have packing dimension less than $\sigma \in \{\sigma_{1},\sigma_{2}\}$ in positively many directions.
+Now, if Theorem \ref{main1} failed for $\Pd$, there would exist an analytic set $B \subset \R^{3}$ with $\Hd B > s$ such that the projections of $B$ have packing dimension less than $\sigma \in \{\sigma_{1},\sigma_{2}\}$ in a set of directions of positive measure.
 Then, we could find a Frostman measure $\mu$ inside $B$ and apply Lemma \ref{packingToBox} to $B$, $\mu$ and $\sigma$.
-The conclusion would be that also the $\Bd$-variant of Theorem \ref{main1} has to fail in positively many directions.
+The conclusion would be that also the $\Bd$-variant of Theorem \ref{main1} has to fail in a set of directions of positive measure.

 \begin{proof}[Proof of Theorem \ref{main1}] We will now describe how to use Theorem \ref{mainDiscrete}(a) to prove the $\Bd$-variant of Theorem \ref{main1}(a).
 The deduction of Theorem \ref{main1}(b) from Theorem \ref{mainDiscrete}(b) is analogous.
 To reach a contradiction, suppose that $\Hd B = s > 1/2$, but there is a positive length subset $E \subset [0,1]$ such that